 - Try eating foods such as oysters, which are high in zinc, and almonds, which are loaded with magnesium.

 If a decrease in estrogen levels is beginning to affect women's everyday lives, there are different prescribed medications available that can help.
 Menopausal women do not have to endure a decrease in estrogen without any assistance.
-Click here for more information about estrogen imbalance and treating the adverse menopause symptoms.
+Click here for more information about increasing estrogen levels and treating the adverse menopause symptoms.